 Likewise, LinkedIn research found that half of the most in-demand skills they release in a report each year weren’t there three years ago.
-What skills employers need their employees to have is changing at a faster pace than ever.
-Therefore, a learning culture is essential because the skills your employees bring to the table now will need to evolve.

 Just as developing a growth mindset became a popular topic for individuals who wanted to perform better, organizations need to adopt a culture of learning—call it an organizational growth mindset.

-- More adaptable to change;
+- Are more adaptable to change

-- Have more engaged employees; and,
+- Have more engaged employees

-- Outperform companies that don’t invest in learning.
+- Outperform companies that don’t invest in learning

 1. Make it an organizational value